Skip advert

 Land Rover has a poor record for reliability, and the Range Rover is stuffed full of the latest tech

-Land Rover’s record for reliability is concerning, with over 30% of buyers reporting faults with their cars in the first year of ownership.
-That contributed to the British brand placing 14th out of 29 brands in our 2022 Driver Power survey.
+Land Rover’s record for reliability is concerning, with 42% of buyers reporting faults with their cars in the first year of ownership, a finding that contributed to the British brand placing 14th out of 32 brands in our 2023 Driver Power survey.
+It came last for reliability overall, along with value for money, while its scores for servicing costs also weren’t great.
+Yet, owners tend to have a polarised relationship with their cars, putting their Land Rover models fourth for exterior design, along with high scores for comfort and practicality.

 Perhaps Land Rover is turning a corner, though; it has recently put huge investment into its Solihull plant to try and overcome its lacklustre quality reputation, and our test cars felt extremely well-built.
 With the sheer amount of technology on the Range Rover – bolstered by new features like all-wheel steering – there’s potentially a lot to go wrong, but hopefully owners won’t find that to be the case.